10 Conditions That are Commonly Misdiagnosed as Pink Eye

 4. Allergic Conjunctivitis

-This is a version of pink eye but caused specifically by allergens like pollen, animal dander, or dust mites.
+This is a version of pink eye but caused specifically by an allergic reaction to allergens like pollen, animal dander, or dust mites.
+Allergic reactions trigger symptoms such as redness, itching, and swelling in the eyes.
 It usually affects both eyes and comes with intense itching, swelling, and watery eyes.
 Unlike pink eye, allergies do not usually cause discharge.

 Treatment: Antihistamine or anti-inflammatory eye drops, avoiding allergens, and sometimes oral allergy medicines.